energychain/CorrentlyWallet/README.md

 ## Features
 ### No Registration or Identification
 A *wallet* could be generated localy (even in browser) during runtime.
+Provides access to latest crypto wallets and privacy protection tactics.

 ### OTC/P2P Assignment of generation capacity
 Moving parts (shares) from one entity to another does not require a middleman.

-### Public cadastral greenenergy generation register
-Available and covered by Ethereum public blockchain.
+Provides ability to trade locally produced electricity as capacity backed by contracts.

+## Decentralized asset registry for energy assets (cadastral)
+A decentralized device registry capable of registering a generation facility with attributes like OEM, capacity, operating specs, calibration criterion.
+Providing a reputation score based on the device performance (see performance monitoring);
+Provides mechanism to create blacklist of rogue devices.

 ### GDPR compliance (Right to be forgotten)
 Using 'wallet.deleteData(address)' allows to delete all referenced data and destroy bindings.
 It requires to have access to privateKey of account.
 It might be obvious, but this function has **no undo**.